cocotb/cocotb/docs/source/writing_testbenches.rst

                     AssertionError: Testing the obvious

-A cocotb test is considered to have `errored` if the test coroutine or any running :class:`~cocotb.Task` raises an exception that isn't considered a `failure`.
+A cocotb test is considered to have `errored` if the test coroutine or any running :class:`~cocotb.task.Task` raises an exception that isn't considered a `failure`.
 Below are examples of `erroring` tests.